mt-class/penn/project.md

 Your term project is to design a homework assignment similar to the ones you have completed in this class.
 Your project will consist of the following components:

-1. A description of the problem, similar to the descriptions on the HW assignments.
+1. A description of the problem, in the style and format of the homework write-ups.
 1. Training and evaluation data.
-1. An implementation of the simplest possible baseline, along with commented sample code.
+1. A commented implementation of the simplest possible solution to the problem.
-   This will be the default program provided to the student.
+   This will be the default program provided to students.
 Name this file `default`.
-1. An implementation of a published baseline, along with commented sample code that removes the parts that students should implement.
-Name this file `baseline`.
+1. A commented implementation of a baseline published in the literature, along with skeleton code obtained by removing the parts that students should implement.
-1. One extension that attempts improve on the baseline per team member, along with a 1 paragraph writeup describing each extension and whether it worked.
+   Name these files `baseline-solution` and `baseline`, respectively.
-   Name these `extension-pennkey`.
+1. One extension per team member that attempts to improve on the baseline, along with a brief (one- to three-paragraph) accompanying write-up for each extension describing the general approach and whether it worked.
+Name these `extension-1`, `extension-2`, etc.
-1. A scoring script that implements an objective function that will allow us to score submissions on the leaderboard.
-Obviously, the output of all model implementations should be gradable with this program.
+1. A scoring script implementing an objective function that can be used to score submissions on the class leaderboard.
+Naturally, the output of all model implementations should be gradeable with this program.
 Name this file `grade`.

 All implementations should be runnable with the following commands:
 <pre>